nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 This switch will enable conversion using the optional gamma adjustment, described in ITU-R BT.2446-1 section 5.1.2, to create a closer perceptual match to the HDR when viewing converted SDR at 100 nits.
 Without the use of this compensation, some users choose to set their SDR monitors to 200 nits.

-A custom shadow compression curve is included, to compensate for the lifted blacks that the ITU-suggested formula for this method can produce.  g)
+A custom shadow compression curve is included, to compensate for the lifted blacks that the ITU-suggested formula for this method can produce.

 ## Clamping
 ![](images/grad_bar.png)

 Internally the result of the conversion is unclamped float, meaning that even HDR values that cannot be represented on an SDR display after conversion, will be converted to SDR values outside the displayable range.
 When outputting over SDI, it is necessary to limit the range of the output.
-This control applies a clamp to the output R′G′B′ values.
+This control applies a clamp to the output R'G'B' values.

 Options: